Brunni132/roxxortool/README.md

 - `altGraveToStickyAltTab`: frankly this shouldn't be there, it only works on European and American keyboards, but yeah, you may use the Alt key + grave accent (which should be located right above the Tab key, on the leftmost corner) to bring the Alt+Tab menu and keep it open until you click elsewhere or press Escape.
 There is no magic behind this as the system already does that with Ctrl+Alt+Tab, but since I'm using it a lot I wanted to give it a dedicated key.
 But the `altTabWithMouseButtons` is much better in practice.
 	-> I recommend tuning the options of your Alt+Tab view, especially if you've been used to non-Windows DEs.
 I make the icons bigger by tuning the registry under `HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\MultitaskingView\AltTabViewHost`, setting `Thumbnail_icon_size` to 00000030(hex), `Thumbnail_max_height_percent` to 00000010 and `Thumbnail_min_height_percent` to 00000010.
 See [this topic](https://answers.microsoft.com/en-us/insider/forum/insider_wintp-insider_personal/registry-customization-for-multitaskingview-mtv/806a0c84-b203-46fb-b23a-acc82dc0ecce) for more info.
 - `resetDefaultGammaCurve`: does not take the current gamma curve in account when lowering the brightness below 0%.
 Not recommended, unless you know why you need this.
+- `autoApplyGammaCurveDelay`: reapply the gamma curve (for negative brightness) at the given interval in milliseconds.
+- `japaneseWindowsKeyboard`: remaps some keys if you have a Japanese keyboard, so that the right alt key for example is replaced with the Â§âÊèõ key, and the „Ç´„Çø„Ç´„Éä„Éª„Å≤„Çâ„Åå„Å™„Éª„É≠„Éº„ÉûÂ≠ó key acts as a right Windows key, and ÁÑ°Â§âÊèõ acts as a a left Alt key.
+	- There are additional settings for Macs using Bootcamp: `japaneseMacBookPro` and `japaneseMacKeyboard`.
+- `disableCapsLock`: disable the normal operation of Caps Lock.
+- `capsPageControls`: allows to use Caps as an alternate Fn key.
+Then, you can use Caps+Up/Down to perform a PageUp / PageDown, and Caps+Left/Right to perform Home and End.
+Useful for some keyboards with unintuitive layouts, like Dell laptops.
+- `mediaKeysWithCapsLockFnKeys`: does like `useSoftMediaKeys` (which must activated too), except that the F9-F12 keys can be pressed freely when Caps Lock is on, instead of having to do Ctrl + Win + F9-F12.
+Additionally, F5 can be used for Stop, F6 for Previous Track, F7 for Next Track, F8 for Play/Pause.
+	- `mediaKeysWithCapsLockSpaceArrow`: if set to true, then it will add the possibility to press the Space key to play/pause when Caps Lock is on, and eat any alphanumeric key, showing a window in that case (just to remind you that you are in this special mode).
+I used this when I am consuming media, and I want to quickly be able to play/pause with Space.

 Using the Roxxor Tool